mirandaconrado/product-iterator/README.md

 cartesian-product
 =================

-C++ container that performs the cartesian product of many containers.
-Requires C++11.
+C++ container that performs the cartesian product of many containers, and requires C++11.

 All places I could find code to perform the cartesian product had at least one of the following issues: